ForeverZyh/TensorFlow-Program-Bugs/README.md

 ## Github

-We provide a `test_script.py` as a test entry of each suject.
+We provide a `test_script.py` or `test-buggy.sh`,  `test-fix.sh` and `data.sh` as a test entry of most of sujects.
 The assertion in each `test_script.py` describes the version of TensorFlow and python on which the subject was reproduced.

+We provide  `README`s for the rest of them requiring speacial build configuration.

 ## Datasets